 Apple Configurator 2

 Select the method you want to use and the Setup Assistant will guide you through enrolling devices using one of these methods.
-For more information on the different enrollment methods, see Enrollment Methods.
+For more information on the different enrollment methods, see Enrollment Methods and the Enrollment Configuration & Synchronization for Jamf School training video in the Getting Started with Jamf School series.
 Additionally, you can select the Enable renaming devices checkbox to automatically rename devices upon enrollment by using variables.

 It is recommended that you assign a license to a device before or immediately after enrolling the device.
 For more information, see Assigning Perpetual Licenses to Devices.